speedcuber2424/LDR-Sensor-code/README.md

 ## 👦 About This Project

-Built by **Aryan** (age 12) with his dad **Sumit** as part of a summer maker series.
+Built by **Aryan**(Creator) with his Dad(Creative Director) as part of a summer maker series.
-We're exploring sensors, IoT, and AI — one circuit at a time — from Bangalore, India.
+We're exploring sensors, IoT, and AI — one circuit at a time.

 *Part of Month 1: Sensor Exploration — Week 2 (LDR)*